One of the questions I am frequently asked is "How do you make your

 steet), and label individual locations on that.

 Mistake 4.
-CC2 maps use CC2 prefab objects.
+Object-based maps use prefab objects.
 In particular, the nice, square, separate buildings, spaced nicely apart like a parkland setting.
 To make it worse, mappers often don't even bother to rotate buildings out of the perfect N-S default orientation.
-Individual buildings can be drawn.
+Individually unique buildings can be drawn, although that program function is often not used.
 Just remember that, traditionally, the American Suburb is not what cities looked like.
 You don't get grassed yards in walled cities except perhaps for the absolute wealthiest, and even then, they'll be tiny, and walled off to keep the "unwashed" out of the gardens.
 Personally, I don't like using "roofed" or texture-filled buildings in my maps (hence the "millions of white squares" some people have dubbed my map style), simply because it clutters the map to the point where it becomes difficult to see the boundaries between individual buildings, and also makes it impossible to clearly label anything within the city.
-If you like the look of roofed or texture-filled buildings, then go with it, although I don't know if you can "roof" non-standard shapes in CC2.
+If you like the look of roofed or texture-filled buildings, then go with it.
+Roofed textures can usually be added to drawn building outlines.

-While the nature of CC2 might foster the bad design principles
+While the nature of object-based mappers might foster the bad design principles described above

 So how do you make your cities more realistic?
 Visit a medieval city, and walk around the back-streets.
 Many of you in Europe can walk out your front door and do this.
 You have a tremendous advantage over us North Americans (who often have seen nothing but urban sprawl).
 I've been fortunate enough to have visited several medieval-aged cities, and so I'll use some of my own photographs taken on those trips to illustrate the principles I'm talking about.
 For those of you who have never had such an experience, a search of the internet for photographs and maps of old cities can give you a good feel for how they are put together.